 Indicator 5.2.4 Written and audio-visual materials are revised periodically to ensure best quality and accuracy of information (e.g. based upon current evidence).
 Materials include a statement of last update and the information source so that the quality of the original information source can be assessed independently.
 Comments: Click here to enter text.
 Indicator 5.2.5 Patients are supported to complete required documents and forms (e.g. for registration).
 Comments: Click here to enter text.
 0 Sub-Standard 5.3.
-Yes Rather Rather No Digital services and new media are of N/A Yes No 111/74 high quality, easily accessible, and easy- to-use.
-76-100% Yes 51-75% NO 26-50% 0-25% IN/A to-use.
-Indicator 5.3.1.
-Guidelines for the quality and distribution of digital services and new media are used to support communication and information transfer.
-Comments: 76-100% 0-25% to-use.
-Indicator 5.3.1.
-Guidelines for the quality and distribution of digital services and new media are used to support communication and information transfer.
-51-75% 26-50%
+Yes Rather Rather No Digital services and new media are of Yes No N/A high quality eacily accessible and easy / high quality, easily accessible, and easy- to-use.
+76-100% 51-75% 26-50% 0-25% , 76-100% 0-25%